“It’s not what you look at that matters, it’s what you see.”

 ― Henry David Thoreau

-While I can’t technically say it’s been a lifelong passion, I’ve been at this photography thing for a while now.
-The start of my photographic journey probably sounds familiar to many of you.
-When my first son was born, I was struggling to take what I deemed “good” pictures of him with my brand spanking new three megapixel Nikon Coolpix 4500.
-Up to that point in my life I had never taken an interest in photography so I was literally starting from scratch.
-Fortunately, after taking several thousand horrible photos of my offspring (and you’re going to have to pardon a horrendous pun here) something “clicked” for me.
+Semantically, I can’t say photography’s been a lifelong passion, but I can cop to being at this thing for a while now.
+My photography origin story probably sounds all too familiar.
+When my first son was born, I was struggling to capture “good” pictures of him with my brand spanking new three megapixel Nikon Coolpix 4500.
+Up to that point in my life, I hadn’t taken an interest in photography and was starting from scratch with the technical aspects of the artform.
+Fortunately, after taking several thousand horrible photos, (and you’re going to have to pardon a horrendous pun here) something clicked for me.

-Because I’ve always been somewhat computer oriented at heart, having the ability to reverse engineer the shutter speed, aperture, and ISO from the exif info baked inside the photos I took with my fancy point and shoot camera was a godsend.
-Digging into the digital files of each shot sent me down a path of experimentation with different camera settings in attempts to emulate the kind of photography I increasingly had access to in the nascent days of photo sharing on the inter tubes.
+I’ve always been somewhat computer oriented at heart, and given the opportunity to reverse engineer my shots with the shutter speed, aperture, and ISO from the exif info baked inside the photos, my understanding of the ins and outs of photography began to grow.
+Digging into the digital files of each shot sent me down a path of experimentation in attempts to emulate the kind of photography I aspired to achieve.

 Bringing out the beauty in the everyday.